-- In this case, the normalisation of assignment probabilities needs to be changed so that the sum runs over all accepted tracks competing for the measurements. - As in the Elastic Arms, the procedure starts at a high temperature and iterates with decreasing tolerance, but without working with a fixed number of tracks.
+In this case, the normalisation of assignment probabilities needs to be changed so that the sum runs over all accepted tracks competing for the measurements.

+The procedure again starts at a high temperature and iterates with decreasing tolerance, but without working with a fixed number of tracks.
+Candidates are rejected along the way.
+P 72